Contact Us

 Underutilized NetSuite dashboards lead to inefficient processes and missed insights.
 If your team isn't setting up and using NetSuite dashboards effectively, you're leaving ROI on the table.
 Want an experienced NetSuite consultant to review your dashboards and identify opportunities for improvement?
 Check out our NetSuite Dashboard Review Services!

 In this lesson, we're going to go for a pretty high-level version of the dashboards, and we'll cover some of the simple, self-explanatory ones and dive just barely into some of the more custom ones so that you can dive into them even further on your own if you would like to.
-First, go to the Home button on the left side of your NetSuite navigation and click on 'Dashboard'.
+First, go to the Home button on the left side of your NetSuite navigation, then click 'Dashboard'.

 This will take you to your home dashboard.
 Unless you already have a pre-designed role-based dashboard assigned to you, your home dashboard will likely be empty other than the settings portlet: